nordeck/intercom-presence/docs/test-environment.md

 ## NATS server

-Start the NATS server in the local host:
+Start the NATS server on the local host:

 ```bash
 nats-server